The euroeval Python Package¶

 target_text

-store your three dataset splits as three different CSV files with the desired two
+For a local dataset, you store your three dataset splits as three different CSV files

-define the associated DatasetConfig objects for your dataset.
-Here is an example of a
+in which you define the associated DatasetConfig objects for your dataset.
+Here

-simple text classification dataset with two classes:
+is an example of a simple text classification dataset with two classes:

 from euroeval import DatasetConfig, TEXT_CLASSIFICATION